Planif-fr/slate/source/index.html.md

-is_public_email | Boolean, default True | Control wether the coach email is public is_public_city | Boolean, default False | Control wether the coach address is public is_public_phone | Boolean, default False | Control wether the coach phone is public
+is_public_email | Boolean, default True | Control wether the coach email is public is_public_city | Boolean, default False | Control wether the coach address is public is_public_phone | Boolean, default False | Control wether the coach phone is public banner_id | String | id of the banner filepond object (don't update manually) banner | String | url of the banner pictures_id | Array of String | ids of the picture filepond objects (don't update manually) pictures | Array of String | urls of the pictures

 LANGUAGE_CHOICES = [
     "FR",